-- c.
-Design review has been completed and project has received final site plan approval or equivalent approval from the Local Government.
-Applicant must attach documentation in evidence of the Local Government's final site plan approval.
-Tribal Applicants who are not required to obtain final site approval from the Tribe, the Bureau of Indian Affairs and other governmental agencies must provide documented approval from the appropriate agency of the site plan in order to qualify for points in this scoring category. - d.
-The Environmental Reviews are complete.
-At Application, an ASTM E 1527-05 Phase I Assessment (with asbestos and lead paint reports if a rehabilitation) is required for all LIHTC projects.
-LIHTC projects that are partially funded with federal funds (HOME, CDBG) also require the completion of a HUD Format Environmental Review in accordance with 24 CFR 50 and 24 CFR 58.
-The ASTM E 1527-05 Phase I Assessment should be completed first because it provides information for the HUD Format Environmental Review. - e.
+- C. Environmental Reviews.
+At Application, an ASTM E 1527-05 Phase I Assessment (with asbestos and lead paint reports if a rehabilitation), is required for all LIHTC projects.
+LIHTC projects that are partially funded with federal funds (HOME, CDBG, federal project based Rental Assistance) also require the completion of a HUD Format Environmental Review in accordance with 24 CFR 50 and 24 CFR 58.
+The ASTM E 1527-05 Phase I Assessment should be completed first because it provides information for the HUD Format Environmental Review. - a.
 If the Phase I identifies issues and/or the need for remediation, further testing or a Phase II, Applicant must submit in the Application a remediation plan or proposal for further testing, Phase II and, or studies.
-Applicant's Form 3 Development Budget, must also include the costs associated with the need for further testing Phase II or additional studies. - f.
-HUD Format Environmental Reviews assess the effects of activities carried out with Federal funds.
-The acquisition of property or any physical action taken on a proposed site prior to the completion of HUD Format Environmental Review precludes the ability to use federal funds such as HOME or CDBG.
+Applicant's Form 3 - Development Budget, must also include the costs associated with the need for further testing Phase II or additional studies. - b.
+HUD Format Environmental Reviews (not required at Application) assess the effects of activities carried out with Federal funds, including project based Rental Assistance.
+The acquisition of property or any physical action taken on a proposed site prior to the completion of HUD Format Environmental Review precludes the ability to use federal funds such as HOME, CDBG, or project based Rental Assistance.
 HUD Format Environmental Reviews generally require between 30 and 120 days to complete, depending upon the type of activity and its location.